Naning War: Background to the conflict

 Negeri Sembilan in 1773.
 Naning is shown in purple, covering the northern one-third of present-day Melaka state (Alor Gajah and Jasin Districts).

 Naning was a small inland Malay chiefdom (locally known as luak) of about 200 sqmi.
 It was located about 19 mi from the city of Malacca and within the borders of the present-day Masjid Tanah constituency, which borders Negeri Sembilan.
 It, along with Sungai Ujong, Rembau, Kelang, Johol, Jelai (Inas), Jelebu and Ulu Pahang, was one of the nine luaks that made up the first iteration of Negeri Sembilan.
-Like its neighboring chiefdoms, it traditionally acknowledged the suzerainty of the Kingdom of Malacca and, after Malacca's fall, that of the Sultan of Johor.
+Like its neighbouring chiefdoms, it traditionally acknowledged the suzerainty of the Kingdom of Malacca and, after Malacca's fall, that of the Sultan of Johor.
 However, from the 17th century on it had gradually come under the dependency of the Dutch in Malacca.
-This relationship was formalized in 1757 when the Sultan of Johor ceded his nominal rights of suzerainty over Naning and its neighboring chiefdoms around Malacca to the Dutch.
+This relationship was formalised in 1757 when the Sultan of Johor ceded his nominal rights of suzerainty over Naning and its neighbouring chiefdoms around Malacca to the Dutch.
 However, Naning's position as a dependency of the Dutch appeared to be more nominal than real.
 Although the Dutch invaded and forced Naning to sign a treaty in 1643, whereby Naning would pay a yearly tribute of one-tenth of their produce and accept Dutch advice in governing, the treaty was never enforced.
 By 1765, the Dutch commuted the tenth to a nominal yearly tribute of 400 gantangs of paddy, which was about one one-thousandth of the total crop produced in Naning at that time.
 The Dutch also did not interfere with the administration of Naning, which was exclusively governed by its traditional Penghulus.

 During the brief British occupation of Malacca from 1795 to 1818 when the Napoleonic Wars were raging in Europe, a treaty was signed between the British and the new Penghulu of Naning, Dol Said in 1801.
 The treaty included a clause for the British to continue receiving the right to one-tenth of the produce of Naning as stipulated by the earlier 1643 Dutch treaty.
 However, this was commuted to a yearly payment of 400 gantangs of paddy due to the poverty of Naning.
 In 1807, the British residents of Malacca also issued a directive depriving the Penghulu of his power of passing the death sentence although there was no evidence to indicate that this was enforced.